Samoas Bars

 20 oz. chocolate chips

 Make cookie base.
 Preheat oven to 350F.
 Cream together butter and sugar.
 Next beat in eggs and vanilla.
 Mix in flour and salt until just combined.
 The mixture will be pretty crumble.
 That’s okay!
-Press it into a baking dish (I used a jelly roll pan and pressed it into about half the pan, but you can probably just use a 9×13).
+Press it into a baking dish (I used a jelly roll pan lined with parchment paper and pressed it into about half the pan, but you can probably just use a 9×13).
 Bake about 20-25 minutes or until the edges are golden brown.
 Allow to cool.

 Next make the topping.
 Start by toasting your coconut.
 Turn the oven on to 300F and lay coconut on a baking sheet.
 Turning occasionally toast about 10 minutes, once golden, remove from oven and set aside to cool.